-- (iii) With respect to our response to the global spread of the COVID-19 pandemic, the TEL Group, centered primarily around the Emergency Response Headquarters helmed by the CEO, continues to implement measures against COVID-19 by limiting travel to countries and regions with high risks of infection, maintaining the supply chain, and ensuring thorough implementation of infection prevention measures at offices, among other efforts. - 3 Internal Audit Department - (i) The Internal Audit Department, Global Audit Center (14 members), was established as the department operating under the direct control of the president, equipped with functions to perform internal control evaluations pertaining to operational audits and financial reports based on the Financial Instruments and Exchange Act of Japan, and this Department is working to expand its auditing functions. - (ii) Global Audit Center proposes annual audit implementation plans for operational audits in accordance with TEL's Internal Audit Regulations, implements audits with respect to the domestic and overseas bases of operation for the TEL Group, and provides reports on the results of the audits at report meetings held for management, as well as for TEL's Full-time Audit & Supervisory Board Members and domestic subsidiary Audit & Supervisory Board Members.
-Further, we also have in place a structure for providing reports to the Board of Directors as well. - (iii) The Internal Audit Department and the Accounting Auditors engage in information exchanges and opinion exchanges periodically or as needed, and both groups coordinate with each other in order to ensure efficient and effective audits. - Management of Group Companies - (i) Crucial decision-making for Group companies requires approval by TEL in accordance with TEL's "Board of Directors rules" and "Authorization Charts." - (ii) In revising the "Group Management Regulations," in addition to matters requiring TEL's approval, we clarified matters to be reported to TEL, and are working to enhance Group company management. - (5) Performance of Duties by Directors - (i) The Board of Directors determines important matters regarding the TEL Group's management and appoints Representative Directors, Executive Directors and executive officers for the execution of their duties. - (ii) The Board of Directors receives regular reports at Board of Directors meetings regarding the status of execution of duties by Executive Directors including the CEO, and the status of deliberations at Business Execution Meetings, and supervises the work performance status applicable to the TEL Group. - (iii) We are working to review the operations of the Board of Directors for TEL's sustainable growth and enhancement of corporate value over the medium- to long-term, and we partially revised the Board of Directors Regulations in FY2021. - 6 Audit System of Audit & Supervisory Board Members - (i) the Audit & Supervisory Board Members attend, as appropriate, Board of Directors meetings, Business Execution Meetings, Ethics Committee meetings, as well as other important meetings, and confirm the establishment of internal controls and the status of operations. - (ii) the Audit & Supervisory Board Members meet with the Accounting Auditors and domestic subsidiary Audit & Supervisory Board Members in order to exchange information and collaborate.
-Furthermore, TEL's Audit & Supervisory Board Members and domestic subsidiary Audit & Supervisory Board Members periodically receive reports from the Internal Audit Department (Global Audit Center).
+- (iv) In response to the global COVID-19 pandemic, the TEL Group has continued to take such measures as restricting travel to countries and regions with a high risk of infection, maintaining the supply chain, and implementing thorough infection prevention measures at offices, led by an emergency task force headed by the CEO. - 3 Internal audit - (i) To enhance our internal auditing functions, we have established the Global Audit Center (with 16 persons), which is an organization under the direct purview of the CEO, responsible for conducting operational audits and evaluating our internal control over financial reporting prepared in accordance with the Financial Instruments and Exchange Act.
+In addition, we are promoting activities to continuously improve internal audits as well as studies for enhancing them.
+In the current fiscal year, the enhancement of global audit structure is under way as part of the Group governance reinforcement, along with the further improvement in audit practice based, in part, on the results of the quality assessment conducted by the external experts. - (ii) The Global Audit Center formulates the annual audit implementation plan based on the "Internal Audit Regulations" and conducts audits of the Group's business locations in Japan and overseas.
+The audit results, etc. are reported to our management team as well as to the Audit & Supervisory Board Members of the Company and the Audit & Supervisory Board Members of TEL's domestic subsidiaries, with a process in place to keep the Board of Directors and the Audit & Supervisory Board informed. - (iii) The Global Audit Center and the accounting auditors are required to exchange information and views on a regular or ad hoc basis, so that our audits remain coordinated, efficient, and effective. - 4 Management of the TEL Group companies' business - (i) As for important decision making at the TEL Group companies, an approval is required by the Company based on the "Board of Directors Regulations" and the "Regulations for Authorization Chart." - (ii) Based on the "Affiliated Companies Management Regulations", we are working to enhance management of the TEL Group companies, clarifying matters that require approval of TEL as well as matters to be reported to TEL. - 5 Performance of Duties by Directors - (i) The Board of Directors determines important matters regarding the TEL Group's management and appoints Representative Directors, Executive Directors and executive officers for the execution of their duties. - (ii) TEL's Board of Directors oversees the execution of duties by the entire Group such as by periodically receiving reports on the status of execution of duties by Executive Directors including the CEO and the status of deliberations at the Business Execution Meeting. - (iii) We are continuously working to review the operations of the Board of Directors for TEL's sustainable growth and enhancement of corporate value over the medium- to long-term. - 6 Audit System of Audit & Supervisory Board Members - (i) The Audit & Supervisory Board Members confirm the status of establishment and operations of internal control system by attending meetings of the Board of Directors and other key meetings such as the Top Management Conference, the Business Execution Meeting, the Ethics Committee, and the Risk Management Committee. - (ii) The Audit & Supervisory Board Members share information and collaborate on a regular basis with the accounting auditors and the Audit & Supervisory Board Members of TEL's domestic subsidiaries, with aim of enhancing the effectiveness of audits.
+The Audit &Supervisory Board Members and the Audit & Supervisory Board Members of TEL's domestic subsidiaries receive reports from the Global Audit Center on a regular basis.